Secukinumab (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how secukinumab works.
-Tell your doctor if you are using cyclosporine or warfarin.
+Tell your doctor about all other medicines you are using.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.
 You should not receive live vaccines while you are using this medicine.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have inflammatory bowel disease (including Crohn disease or ulcerative colitis) or an allergy to latex.

 - This medicine may cause you to get infections more easily (including mouth, skin, or upper respiratory tract infections).
 Tell your doctor if you have any type of infection before you start treatment.
 Take precautions to avoid illness.
 Wash your hands often.

 - This medicine may cause new or worsening inflammatory bowel disease.

 - You will need to have a skin test for tuberculosis (TB) before you start using this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive TB skin test or has been exposed to TB.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.